mhansen/graphviz-docs/content/en/docs/clusters/_index.md

 ---
-title: Cluster Subgraph Attributes
+title: Cluster Attributes
 type: attr-targets
 weight: 6
-description: Attributes you can set on cluster subgraphs
+description: Attributes you can set on subgraph clusters
 ---